hack4her/hack4her.github.io/rubric.md

 Our judging panel comprises a balanced mix of professionals from both academia and industry, all with a background in Computer Science.
 This diverse group ensures a well-rounded evaluation from different perspectives.
 The panel includes:

 - At least one professional actively working in the industry.
-- At least one academician specializing in a technical field.
+- At least one academic specializing in a technical field.

 The judges will use a comprehensive rubric to evaluate each team's presentation and solution.
 After all presentations are complete, the judges will adjourn to a private room for consultation to deliberate and finalize the scores.